FlyAboveGrass/note/英语/文章/文章副本/Going downtown or to the ’burbs? Nope. The exurbs are where people are moving.md

 For some residents, like Marisol Ortega, ====commuting==== to work can take up to an hour and a half one-way.
 But Ortega, who lives in Haines City about 40 miles (64 kilometers) from her job in Orlando, says it’s worth it.

 “I love my job.
-I love what I do, but then I love coming back home, and it’s more ====tranquil==,==” Ortega said.
+I love what I do, but then I love coming back home, and it’s more ====tranquil====”, Ortega said.

-FILE - A “For Sale” sign sits among an acreage of orange trees in Bartow, Fla., Oct.
+FILE - A “For Sale” sign sits among an ==acreage== of orange trees in Bartow, Fla., Oct.
 12, 2007.
 (AP Photo/Phelan M. Ebenhack, File)

 ## A ====pandemic==== ==exodus== and more